Tommeeboi/Divclick/README.md

 Alpha v5: All dimensions now work properly, and the game resets properly (including new popups)!
 WOO

 Beta v0.0 (22/09/2022): First Beta!
 Introduces the ability to change the speed of the target, as well as bugfixes and improvements

+Beta v0.1 (23/09/2022): "Click submit first" is now a proper popup.
+Also fixed the link to the Status, and added comments to game.js.